 - Consultation and referral procedures.

-- Relationship to other agency services such as tribal, information, and reports.
+- Relationship to other agency services such as tribal, Federal, State, or private agencies.

 - Maintenance of required records, statistical information, and reports.